 My Quick Tripura Itinerary

-Took a train from Guwahati at night to Silchar because direct train to Agartala was not available that day.
+Took a train from Guwahati at night to Silchar because the direct train to Agartala was not available that day.

 Got down at Badarpur early morning, shared a car to Karimganj, and finally got a bus to Dharmanagar.
 Visited Unakoti Temples and returned to Dharmanagar for night halt.